-There’s something about the combination of pistachio, orange and bittersweet chocolate that just says Easter to me?
+There is also something about the combination of pistachio, orange and bittersweet chocolate that just says Easter to me?

 It might be because these are similar flavors that go into cannolis that I enjoyed on Easter as a child?
 Food memories can run so deep and show up in the most creative ways 🙂 Click Here for my Cannoli Napoleon Recipe.
 All the flavor of a cannoli without the hassle of the cannoli shells!